Receptionist / Administrative Assistant

 Peterson Chiropractic Corporation

 Dr. Paul Peterson rejoined the Society for the Blind Board of Directors in January 2014.
 He previously served on the board from 1998-2011.

 Although Dr. Peterson grew up with a macular degeneration which he inherited and was diagnosed with at the age of six, his vision has never slowed him down.
 Dr. Peterson has operated the Peterson Chiropractic Clinic in Sacramento for the past 37 years.
 He graduated as valedictorian from Palmer College of Chiropractic where he went on to become a member of the faculty.
 While teaching at Palmer, he was the team doctor for the rugby football team.
 Dr. Peterson has also been a member of the Palmer College of Chiropractic Board of Trustees for the past 33 years.

-Dr. Neil Silk joined the Society for the Blind Board of Directors in July of 2013.
+Jeff Thom joined the Society for the Blind Board of Directors in September 2016.